 This week on the site, we want to celebrate some of the heroes of the PC gaming community.
-People who’ve devoted huge amounts of their free time to making something awesome for the rest of us to enjoy.
-Today we're talking to Markus 'Notch' Persson, creator of the awesome indie building game Minecraft - which, it turns out, most of Valve seem to be playing.
+People who've devoted huge amounts of their free time to making something awesome for the rest of us to enjoy.
+Today we're talking to Markus 'Notch' Persson, creator of the awesome indie building game

 PC Gamer: When I first heard of Minecraft, it was still mainly a sandbox building game, with a handful of blocks and no multiplayer of any kind.
 How long have you known that you wanted Minecraft to be the kind of co-op wilderness survival game it's shaping up to be these days?

-Notch: I knew what kind of game I wanted to do pretty much from day one, actually.
+I knew what kind of game I wanted to do pretty much from day one, actually.
 When I started what would later evolve into Minecraft, the main inspiration was to do something that was a mixture of Dwart Fortress, Rollercoaster Tycoon and Dungeon Keeper, with a big emphasis on keeping the game accessible.
 I was toying around with a first person mode similar to the Possess spell in Dungeon Keeper when I saw Infiniminer, and that's when the game turned into the first person, hands on type of game it is today.

 PC Gamer: You worked with Rolf Jansson on Wurm Online before you started work on Minecraft.
 Although wildly different, they both have some strong fundamental similarities - the terrain grid, spiders being bastards, player-created strongholds - who rubbed off on who?

-Notch: Originally, Rolf wanted to make a Western MMO with people finding their own destinies and really being in control of the economics and politics in the game.
+Originally, Rolf wanted to make a Western MMO with people finding their own destinies and really being in control of the economics and politics in the game.
 I wanted to do something a fully modifiable fantasy world with huge forests.
 We decided that a gritty down-to-earth type of fantasy game with real consequences and player driven politics would be a great compromise.
 Over time, I got more responsible for the representation and technology of the game, while he took charge of the economy part.
 As for the spiders..
 I suffer from mild arachnophobia and remember the giant spiders in Eye of the Beholder as being one of the scariest enemies in a role playing game.
 I'm not sure why I keep exposing myself to them as enemies in my games..

 PC Gamer: When did you first realise you could make Minecraft as your day job?
 What did that feel like?

-Notch: Just a couple of months after opening up alpha sales, I realized that people really liked the game, and that it really had potential to become something big, so I dropped down to working 40% part time.
+Just a couple of months after opening up alpha sales, I realized that people really liked the game, and that it really had potential to become something big, so I dropped down to working 40% part time.
 Thankfully, the people who run the place I worked at (Jalbum.net) come from a background of driving small hobby projects into proper companies, so they were very understanding.
 It took me another six months to finally dare taking the leap and going proper full time.
 I gave three months notice, and by the time I left, it already was quite obvious I had made the right decision, with Minecraft sales steadily climbing up.

 PC Gamer: Being a one man development team, you're filling a lot of roles that a large studio would parcel off to specialists.
 Is there anything you don't like doing, or any part of the process you look forward to?

-Notch: I really used to hate doing art, but after years of doing it all on my own, I've actually started to enjoy it.
+I really used to hate doing art, but after years of doing it all on my own, I've actually started to enjoy it.
 Once you get to know it, doing pixel graphics really is less of a magic artform than you'd think.
 With patience and a critical eye you can get decent results even if you have no artistic talent, like me.
 Another side I keep procrastinating or straight out ignoring is all the business type work, like setting up a proper limited corporation, getting started on doing Creeper Plushies, or getting in contact with potential distribution partners.

 PC Gamer: Multiplayer Survival is probably the aspect of Minecraft that excites me most.
 What was your most fun experience of the recent private testing?
 Did anything let you down, aside from bugs?

-Notch: The second time I ran the test, the password for the server got leaked and ended up on 4chan, meaning the server started getting flooded with connection requests, so I gave in and published the password on my twitter.
+The second time I ran the test, the password for the server got leaked and ended up on 4chan, meaning the server started getting flooded with connection requests, so I gave in and published the password on my twitter.
 As a result the server got over three connection attempts per second for almost seven hours straight.
 The most surprising and awesome part was that the server actually HELD.
 It was disappointing to see the password leak so fast, but then again, the internet is the internet, and it really was inevitable.
 Besides, I got some great testing out of it.

 The most fun I had with the actual tests was when I ran the server in debug mode so I could replace code while it was still running, meaning I could cause all sorts of havoc.
 I made one player turn water into ice and put snow on all blocks near him, another player turn snow into fire, and a third one turn fire into TNT.
 TNT and fire meant explosions.